Table of Contents

 When we run the logged action using

-first element is the result, and the second is the list of
+element is the result of our code; the second is the list of

 items logged while the action executed.
 We haven't logged